The ELMSN is designed for students who hold a bachelor's degree in any discipline other than nursing.

 The Entry Level MSN establishes a foundation for post-master’s degree certification program, such as:

 - Clinical Nurse Leader

 - Nurse Education

-The program is approved by the Pennsylvania State Board of Nursing and is pending accreditation by the Accreditation Commission for Education in Nursing (ACEN).
+The program is approved by the Pennsylvania State Board of Nursing and by the Accreditation Commission for Education in Nursing (ACEN).

 The program includes 77 credits of coursework covering health science theory, nursing leadership, research and hands-on lab and clinical experiences along with on-campus leaning.
 By entering nursing with an MSN, graduates of this program will be qualified to pursue bedside roles in hospitals, clinics and long-term care facilities, and well-placed to pursue positions in nursing leadership, management or patient advocacy.